 ALICE SMITH SCHOOL | Seri Kembangan, Selangor | Curriculum: IGCSE and A-Levels

 Located in a remote location with a green, spacious environment and a relaxed atmosphere.
-With a 86% of British Students, Alice Smith is the top choice for the British Community. |
+With 86% of British Students, Alice Smith is the top choice for the British Community. |

 GARDEN INTERNATIONAL SCHOOL | Bukit Kiara, Kuala Lumpur | Curriculum: IGCSE and A-Levels

-One of the most distinguished schools in KL, the student population comprises 70 nationalities of whom 65% are expatriates, including large numbers of Japanese and South Korean. |
+One of the most distinguished schools in KL, the student population comprises 70 nationalities of whom 65% are expatriates, including many Japanese and South Koreans. |

 INTERNATIONAL SCHOOL OF KUALA LUMPUR | Ampang Hilir, Kuala Lumpur | Curriculum: IB and American curriculum

-Being the first school in Malaysia to offer the increasingly popular IB and American curriculum, priority is given to US curriculum based pupils and the American community. |
+As Malaysia’s first school to offer the increasingly popular IB and American curriculum, priority is given to US curriculum-based pupils and the American community. |

 KOLEJ TUANKU JA’AFAR | Mantin, Negeri Sembilan | Curriculum: IGCSE and the Malaysian national syllabus, followed by A-Levels